-$_SERVER is one of the super global variables in PHP.
-It contains information about headers, server, host and etc. For that, it contains huge list of information with appropriate global indices.
+$_SERVER is one of the superglobal variables in PHP.
+It contains information about headers, server, host and etc. For that, it contains a huge list of information with appropriate global indices.

-Now, we are going to see some of the list of possible indices with $_SERVER array in PHP.
-And also, we are going to see about the factors based on which these array indices can be categorized.
+Now, we are going to see some of the lists of possible indices with the $_SERVER array in PHP.
+And also, we are going to see the factors based on which these array indices can be categorized.

 So, $_server array indices contain information related to the list of following items.

-All of the above indices of PHP $_SERVER array will be loaded with the values stored in header, while requesting a page from server.
+All of the above indices of PHP $_SERVER array will be loaded with the values stored in the header while requesting a page from the server.
 And the captions to refer these values with header content, are Host, Connection, Charset, Encoding, Language, respectively.

 Added to that, some other array indices in this category, which are used to hold details such as, accepted MIME type, user agent and etc.

 The $_server array contains indices that hold information about page request is as shown below.